rybla/riib11.github.io/_posts/2021-07-29-empirical-morality.md

 Moral constructivism solves a lot of metaethical problems, since it gives an entire account for how ethical theories are justified, and, even better, corresponds plausibly to how ethical theories actually are justified.
-A moral constructivist says that a society negotiates a moral theory, through explicit exchanges, implicit norms, etc., and at any given point there is a fact of the matter about how that society has organized itself in order to specify a moral theory.
+A moral constructivist says that a society negotiates a ethical theory, through explicit exchanges, implicit norms, etc., and at any given point there is a fact of the matter about how that society has organized itself in order to specify a moral theory.